 - 1. The Technical Secretariat's (hereinafter "the Secretariat") on-going contingency operations have increasingly involved investigations and fact-finding, with collection and evaluation of oral, material and digital evidence of the use of chemical agents; activities that are not part of routine Chemical Weapons Convention inspection and verification.
 The Director-General has decided that an in-depth review of how and when methods and technologies used in investigative work would be relevant to the Secretariat.
 He has asked the Scientific Advisory Board (SAB) to conduct this review.
 Further to his response to the report from the Twenty-Fourth Session of the SAB (SAB-24/1 dated 28 October 2016), and in accordance with paragraph 9 of the terms of reference of the SAB, the Director-General has therefore established a Temporary Working Group (TWG) on Investigative Science and Technology and has appointed Dr Veronica Borrett as the Chairperson of the group. - 2.
 The objective of the TWG is to review science and technology relevant to investigative work, especially for the validation and provenancing (determining the chronology of ownership, custody and/or location) of evidence, and the integration of multiple and diverse inputs to reconstruct a past event.
 This would also include further considerations of topics in the recommendations from the SAB's 2016 chemical forensics workshop (SAB-24/WP.1, dated 14 July 2016), and topics falling under subparagraphs 2(e)182 and 2(g)183 of the SAB's terms of reference.
 The work of this TWG is intended to identify capabilities, skill sets and equipment that would augment and strengthen the Secretariat's investigative capabilities.
 The findings will be considered by the SAB and recommendations provided to the Director-General. - 3.
-The TWG will consist of individuals who collectively have expertise in theory and practice of investigative work; including but not limited to investigational chemical analysis, evidence collection, forensic sciences, informatics, crime scene reconstruction, toxicology, inspection or experience of implementation of the Chemical Weapons Convention.
+The TWG will consist of individuals who collectively have expertise in theory and practice of investigative work; including but not limited to investigational chemical analysis. evidence collection. forensic sciences. informatics. crime scene reconstruction, toxicology, inspection or experience of implementation of the Chemical Weapons Convention.
 Qualified members of the SAB may join the TWG.
 Members of relevant scientific organisations and international organisations may also be invited to join the TWG.
 Guest speakers may be invited from time to time.
 The TWG may also, when necessary, draw upon the expertise of the Secretariat; in particular the OPCW Laboratory, Inspectorate, and the Assistance and Protection Branch. - 4.
-Reporting to the SAB, the TWG will in particular consider the following questions: - (a) Which methods and capabilities used in the forensic sciences could usefully be developed and/or adopted for Chemical Weapons Convention-based investigations?
+Reporting to the SAB, the TWG will in particular consider the following questions: - (a) Which methods and capabilities used in the forensic sciences could usefully be developed and/or adopted for Chemical Weapons Convention-based investigations? - (b) What are the best practices and analysis tools used in the forensic sciences for effectively cross-referencing, validating, and linking together information related to investigation sites, materials collected/analysed and individuals interviewed?

-[&]quot;... assess the scientific and technological merit of a present, or proposed, methodology for use by the Technical Secretariat in verification under the Convention".
+182 "... assess the scientific and technological merit of a present, or proposed, methodology for use by the Technical Secretariat in verification under the Convention".

-[&]quot;... assess and report on emerging technologies and new equipment which could be used on verification activities".
+183 "... assess and report on emerging technologies and new equipment which could be used on verification activities".